Free Crochet Cat Pattern – Amigurumi Tutorial

 Mary Maxim Amigurumi Yarn and Furls Crochet Hook on top

-Feel free to sell the item created by this free crochet pattern but please provide pattern credit back to me when posting online, and please provide a link to my blog: https://theloopylamb.com.
-Please do not resell, distribute, duplicate, or share this pattern in any printed or digital form, or claim this pattern as your own original design.
+Feel free to sell the finished product created with this free crochet pattern but please provide pattern credit back to me when posting online, and please provide a link to my blog: https://theloopylamb.com.
+Please do not resell, distribute, duplicate, or share this pattern in any printed or digital form (including video tutorials), or claim this pattern as your own patterns or design.
 Please do not use my photos when selling your finished items.
+This pattern is for personal use only.

 Skill Level: